 IV.
-Long Answer Questions:

-1. Compare Industry, Commerce and Trade. (any 5)
+Long Answer Questions: 1.
+Compare Industry, Commerce and Trade. (any 5)

 INDUSTRY COMMERCE TRADE 1.
-Meaning: Extraction, reproduction, conversion, processing and construction of useful products Purchase and sale of goods and services 2.
+Meaning: Extraction, reproduction, conversion, processing and construction of useful products Activities involving distribution of goods and services Purchase and sale of goods and services 2.
 Scope: Consists of all activities involving conversion of materials and semi-finished products into finished goods.
 1 Comprises exchange of goods and services 3.
 Capital: Generally large amount of capital is required Need for capital is comparatively less Small capital is needed to maintain stock and to grant credit 4.
-Risk: Risk involved is usually high Relatively less risk is involved Relatively less risk is involved Side: It represents supply side of goods and services It represents both supply and demand c.
+Risk: Risk involved is usually high Relatively less risk is involved Relatively less risk is involved 5.
+Side: It represents supply side of goods and services It represents demand side of goods and services c.
 Construction industry a.
 Analytical Industry which analyses and separates different elements from the same materials, as in the case of oil refinery.

-- 2. Write a short notes on:
+2. Write a short notes on:

 - a.
-Analytical industry

-- b.
+Analytical industry - b.
 Genetic industry